gitlabhq/omnibus-gitlab/doc/troubleshooting.md

 This error is also reported to occur in virtual machines only, and the recommended workaround is to set the values in the host.
 The values needed for GitLab can be found inside the file `/opt/gitlab/embedded/etc/90-omnibus-gitlab.conf` in the virtual machine.
 After setting these values in `/etc/sysctl.conf` file in the host OS, run `cat /etc/sysctl.conf /etc/sysctl.d/*.conf  | sysctl -e -p -` on the host.
 Then try running `gitlab-ctl reconfigure` inside the virtual machine.
 It should detect that the kernel is already running with the necessary settings, and not raise any errors.

-Also note you may need to repeat this process for a couple other lines, e.g. reconfigure will fail 3 times and you will eventually have added something like this to `/etc/sysctl.conf`:
+You may have to repeat this process for other lines.
+For example, reconfigure fails three times, after having added something like this to `/etc/sysctl.conf`:

 ```plaintext
 kernel.shmall = 4194304